Alinto/SOGo6-server/docs/CODING_RULE.md

 from importlib import import_module # normal python import

 from app.config.db.tables import ALL_TABLES # normal package import

-if TYPE_CHECKING: # Import only use for typing hint
+if TYPE_CHECKING: # Import only used for typing hint
     from app.config.settings.ProcessSetting import ProcessSetting
     from app.manager.db.ClientSQL import ClientSQL
 ```